James Peirce: Later life

+Peirce married Hannah Clarke, daughter of Matthew Clarke the Elder in 1698.
+They had one son James and at least three daughter Hannah, Mary and Elizabeth.
+His wife survived him and died in 1754 in London.

 He broke a blood-vessel in his lungs, lingered a few days, and died on 30 March 1726.
-He was buried in the church- yard of St. Leonard's, near Exeter.
+He was buried in the church-yard of St. Leonard's, near Exeter.
 His funeral sermon was preached by Joseph Hallett III (1691?–1744) who had followed his father as Peirce's colleague.
 Thomas Emlyn was invited to succeed him, but declined.
-He left a widow and family.

 Works

-He published, besides single sermons (1714–23):
+Peirce published, besides single sermons (1714–23):